Find Trade Colleges

 7% Freshmen Loans

-There are 3,319 students at LWTech in total, 1,719 are full-time undergraduates.
+The total student population at Lake Washington Institute of Technology is 3,319, which includes 1,719 full-time undergraduates.
 The school has a student-to-faculty ratio of 12 to 1.

-7% of LWTech students take out loans to afford college costs.
-The average amount of student loans is $5,760 a year.
+Roughly 7% of students at LWTech take out loans to pay for college.
+The typical student loan amount is $5,760 a year.
 The student loan default rate of 1.8% means most graduates are not struggling to pay off their loans.

 A typical bachelor’s-degree holder from this school earns an average of $42,447 during the early-career years.